-The complexity of resident macro and micro minerals, polyphenols, trace elements, ionic minerals plus organic acids and even trace vitamins is evidence of a plant origin fulvic acid.
+The complexity of resident macro and micro minerals, polyphenols, trace elements, ionic minerals plus organic acids, and over twenty flavonoids is evidence of a plant origin fulvic acid.

 Each organic acid has a beneficial function in biology.
-MLG-50™ contains both free form fulvic acid and fulvate salts (fulvic acid molecules bound to minerals).
-Organic acids, polyphenols and flavones are found in conventional foods.
-The organic acids in our products are known to function as antioxidants, which support the mitochondria, and many biological systems such as: digestion, nervous system, cardiovascular and others.
+MLG-50® contains both free form fulvic acid and fulvate salts (fulvic acid molecules bound to minerals).
+Organic acids, polyphenols, and flavones are found in conventional foods.
+The organic acids in our products are known to function as antioxidants, which support the mitochondria, and many biological systems such as digestion, nervous system, cardiovascular and others.

 QUALITIES WE ANALYZE

 - Humic Acid

 - Amino Acid profile

 - Carbon content

 - Electrical conductivity

 - Hydrogen content

 - Nitrogen content